coleifer/huey/docs/api.rst

         'Counted 1000000 beans'

     :param invoker: an :py:class:`Invoker` instance
+    :param retries: number of times to retry the task if an exception occurs
+    :param retry_delay: number of seconds to wait between retries
     :rtype: decorated function

     The return value of any calls to the decorated function depends on whether the invoker